Kalyvara/kalyvara/README.md

 People may know me as a theme contributor in the Nintendo Switch and Steam Deck scenes, but I'm normally more into vector spaces (ugh).

-Physics is my main field at university (as of now), but I'm just as interested in development stuff - though I'm far from being the most skilled person at the moment.
+Physics is my main field at university (as of now), but I'm just as interested in development stuff - though I'm far from being the most knowledgeable person at the moment.

+On an unrelated note, I'm also a huge music enthusiast.

-- **Languages I use:** C++, C#, Python, HTML, CSS
+- **Languages I'm likely to use:** C++, C#, Python, HTML, CSS, JavaScript
 - **Other tools:** CERN's ROOT framework, LaTeX, Visual Studio, Photoshop

-On an unrelated note, I'm also a big music enthusiast.
+- If you enjoy my work and feel like showing support, you can [buy me a coffee there](https://ko-fi.com/kalyvara).
+Greatly appreciated!

 ## Work showcase